 This Italian-owned Troutman spot fills out a converted warehouse space and makes simple, delicious pizzas, like the salame piccante with spicy chorizo and mozzarella, or the Napoli topped with tomato, black olives, capers, anchovies, and oregano.

-There's no lack of animosity between two distinct pizza camps: New York-style lovers and Chicago-style proponents.
-The Windy City gets a few gusts in its sails with Emmett's, a 30-seat beer pub ornamented in rusty soda signage that specializes in thick and saucy pan pizza that any Chicagoan would smile upon (and promptly devour).
-The pies are on the larger side of two-inches deep (this is deep dish, after all), with the cheese below the sauce and toppings.
-Pizza's not the only beer sponge on offer: a charred pub cheeseburger on a potato bun does just fine, too.
+There's no lack of animosity between New York and Chicago pizza camps, and Emmett's in Soho makes a bold move by specializing in the thick and saucy pan pizza native to the Windy City.
+The pies here are on the larger side of two-inches deep (this is deep-dish, after all), with the cheese appropriately layered below the sauce and toppings.
+Pizza's not the only food on offer at the beer pub; a charred cheeseburger on a potato bun does just fine, too.

 This standout in restaurant-packed Hell's Kitchen delivers pies with flaky, crisp crusts topped with everything from the classic margherita make-up to duck prosciutto and blueberry chutney.
 The flavor profiles are mostly unique and inventive, served up in a polished-yet-rustic space.
 Pastas and braised meat dishes are featured on the menu as well, alongside an extensive collection of craft beers and the requisite cocktails you'd expect of any space worth its salt in both quality cuisine and great atmosphere.